Kimchi fried rice is perfect to toss up with using leftover rice and kimchi. Add a variety of meat or vegetables to give

 Many Koreans usually put a sunny side up egg on top of kimchi fried rice.
 Some people also like to scramble the egg before you fry the rice.

 If you want to get even more flavor and texture, add some meat and vegetables to compliment your kimchi fried rice.
-Some popular choice of meats include pork, bacon, and ham.
+Some popular choices of meats include pork, bacon, and ham.
 You can also substitute meat with tofu for a vegetarian kimchi fried rice.
 Just feel free to experiment once you have gotten a hang of the basic recipe.